the hyperbolic partition equation

 Hyperbolic Partition Equation

 The hyperbolic partition equation encodes how the two-layer system coherently partitions within its mass gap—the normalized Planck mass.
-It's 4 solutions zhe_1, zhe_2, zhe_3 and zhe_4 define the hyperbolic partition constants—which possess the following product, sum and quadrance (sum of squares).
+Its 4 solutions zhe_1, zhe_2, zhe_3 and zhe_4 define the hyperbolic partition constants—which possess the following product, sum and quadrance (sum of squares).

 Hyperbolic Partition Product